MicrosoftDocs/azure-devops-yaml-schema/task-reference/dotnet-core-cli-v2.md

 **`publishVstsFeed`** - **Target feed**<br>
 Input alias: `feedPublish`. `string`.
 Required when `command = push && nuGetFeedType = internal`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select a feed hosted in this organization.
+Specifies a feed hosted in this organization.
 You must have Package Management installed and licensed to select a feed here.
 <!-- :::editable-content-end::: -->
 <br>